Recovering from a Torn Meniscus

 In some cases, we may also recommend arthroscopic inspection of the knee joint, a minimally invasive surgical procedure.

-Meniscus Tears - Levels of Severity #meniscustears
+The Torn Meniscus - Levels of Severity #meniscustears

 Meniscus tears symptoms are categorized into three levels of severity: minor, moderate, and severe: